 Shri Mataji Nirmala Devi quietly transformed lives.
-For more than forty years she travelled internationally, offering free public lectures and the experience of self-realization to all, regardless of race, religion or circumstance.
-She not only enabled people to pass this valuable experience on to others, but taught them the technique necessary to sustain it, known as Sahaja Yoga meditation.
+For more than forty years, she travelled internationally, offering free public lectures and the experience of self-realization to all, regardless of race, religion or circumstance.
+She not only enabled people to pass this valuable experience on to others, but taught them the meditation technique necessary to sustain it, known as Sahaja Yoga.

 Shri Mataji maintained that there is an innate spiritual potential within every human being, and it can be spontaneously awakened.
 She emphasized that this awakening, described as self-realization, cannot be purchased.
 Money has never been charged, nor will it be, for the experience of self-realization or for the teaching of Sahaja Yoga meditation.

 The inner balance and stress-reduction that accompanies the practice of Sahaja Yoga meditation has already benefited hundreds of thousands worldwide.
 The ability to quickly and easily activate our innate, spiritual energy - and experience its benefits - differentiates Sahaja Yoga from other forms of meditation.
 With practice, individuals are able to direct their own energy and redress mental, physical and emotional imbalances to achieve a state of well-being, serenity and fulfillment.